-SUBJECT: FISCAL YEAR ("FY") 2021 BUDGET (PL-1) (EDB-1)
+SUBJECT: FISCAL YEAR ("FY") 2021 BUDGET (PL-2) (EDB-1)

-May I please request that you be prepared to answer the following questions at the EDB Committee meeting held via BlueJeans on April 13, 2020.\ This will enable the Committee to comprehensively review the FY 2021 Budget. \Date subject to change without notice.
+In addition to the questions sent on April 2, 2020, may I please request that you be prepared to answer the following questions from Councilmember Sinenci at the EDB Committee meeting held via BlueJeans on April 13, 2020.
+This will enable the Committee to comprehensively review the FY 2021 Budget.
+Date subject to change without notice.